-Self-love is the cornerstone of emotional well-being and of course, a prerequisite for unconditional self-acceptance and validation.
+Self-love is the cornerstone of emotional well-being and, of course, a prerequisite for unconditional self-acceptance and validation.
 It takes many forms.

-Self-love goes hand-in-hand with self-compassion, which means being kind, forgiving, and understanding with yourself when you are not at your best point you’d like to be, you can’t feel well, happy, or energized as used to be, or seem to fail to meet your own expectations.
+Self-love goes hand-in-hand with self-compassion, which means being kind, forgiving, and understanding with yourself when you are not at the best point you’d like to be, you can’t feel well, happy, or energized as used to be, or seem to fail to meet your own expectations.

 Try to do things that make you feel good.
 Use positive self-talk and reward your efforts for comforting yourself and trying to make your life better.